Pleasants Power Station

-Pleasants Power Station is a 1.3-gigawatt (1,300 MW) coal power plant located near Belmont, West Virginia in Pleasants County, West Virginia.
-The plant is owned by Energy Harbor and began operations in 1979.
+Pleasants Power Station is a 1.3-gigawatt (1,300 MW) coal power plant located near Belmont, West Virginia, in Pleasants County, West Virginia.
+The plant is owned by Omnis Pleasants LLC and began operations in 1979.
 The power plant was the site of the Willow Island disaster in 1978.

 History

 In what is considered to be the deadliest construction accident in United States history, Cooling Tower #2 collapsed on April 27, 1978 as it was still under construction.
 51 workers were killed in the accident.